SoftwareHeritage/swh-graph/rust/README.md

 ```

 This should build binary assets in the local directory `target/debug`.
 Check
-the `swh-graph-index` is present there and cen be executed properly:
+the `swh-graph-index` is present there and can be executed properly:

 ```text
 swh-graph$ ./target/debug/swh-graph-index --help